akiranishii/rnaseq-pipeline/README.md

 2. Are the reads **paired-end or strand-specific**?
 If they are strand-specific, is it forward or reversely stranded?

 ## RNA-seq pipeline outline

+The RNA-seq pipeline conducts three analyses in parallel and